Patient Bill of Rights and Responsibilities

 of patients and to promote better communication between the patient and

-Florida law requires that health care providers or healthcare facilities
+healthcare provider.
+Florida law requires that your health care provider

-to expect certain behavior on the part of patients.
-The patient may request
+care facility’s right to expect certain behavior on the part of

-a copy of the full text of this law from the Patient Advocate.
-A summary
+patients.
+You may request a copy of the full text of this law from your

 - A patient has the right to be treated with courtesy and respect, with appreciation

 of his or her individual dignity, and with protection of his or her need

 for privacy, including consideration of the psycho-social, spiritual and